-- Avoiding the consumption of vitamin C alongside iron-rich meals can decrease the amount of iron you’ll absorb.
+- Avoiding the consumption of vitamin C alongside iron-rich meals can decrease the amount of iron you absorb.

 - Reducing your intake of bread, cakes, cereals, and cookies fortified with iron can remove a considerable amount of iron from the diet.

 If you have high ferritin levels, you can flag this in your settings Nutrient Optimiser to de-emphasise dietary iron.
-But in reality, it can be difficult to significantly reduce iron in your diet without compromising many other nutrients, so you should only de-prioritise a nutrient if you have test results showing your levels are high.
+However it can be challenging to significantly reduce iron in your diet without compromising many other nutrients, so you should only de-prioritise a nutrient if you have test results showing high levels.

 In the Micros Masterclass, we use Nutrient Optimiser to prioritise foods and meals that contain your priority nutrients.
-So, if you are already getting plenty of iron, the foods and meals prioritised for you will contain less iron.
+So, if you already get plenty of iron, the foods and meals prioritised for you will contain less iron.

 What Foods to Eat if You Have Hemochromatosis